-Why do dogs howl?
 Researchers believe that dog howling is bound up in dog genetics.
 The ancient dog breeds are recognized for how closely their DNA matches that of the wolves from which they descended.
-Is dog howling an atavistic expression of a shared wild ancestry?
+When answering the question, “Why do dogs howl,” we have to examine the following questions, too — Is dog howling an atavistic expression of a shared wild ancestry?
 A lingering vestige of wolf times and pack activity?
-Communication seems to be at the heart of things, so let’s investigate why dogs howl and what they might be saying.
+Communication seems to be at the heart of things, so let’s seek to answer the query, “Why do dogs howl” — and find out what they might be saying.

-In the wild, wolves and feral dogs howl to bring scouts back to the pack after a hunt.
+Why do dogs howl?
+Well, in the wild, wolves and feral dogs howl to bring scouts back to the pack after a hunt.
 Dogs who remain behind howl to provide the location of their base.
-Dog howling acts as a vocal homing beacon or a kind of auditory lighthouse which guides other pack members back.
+So, one of the answers to, “Why do dogs howl?” is that dog howling acts as a vocal homing beacon or a kind of auditory lighthouse which guides other pack members back.

 Dog howling signals to other dogs that the area they are entering has been claimed and occupied.
 It is a warning to outsiders that encroachment risks the threat of violence.
 Howling dogs announce their presence and alert their community to changing circumstances.
 In this context, dog howling functions as a defense mechanism, warding off potential predators and ensuring the safety of the dogs in the pack.

 Dog howling can be a response to environmental triggers.
-Common provocations include ambulance, police, or fire-engine sirens.
+Common provocations include ambulance, police or fire-engine sirens.
 The sound of these noises were the only times that my dog ever howled.
 The distant sound of approaching sirens always prompted her to sit up and join in the wailing.
 The reason remains uncertain, since she never howled at the sound of other dogs howling.
 Perhaps the pitch of sirens awoke some otherwise-dormant genetic memory.

 Much of our research confirms that dog howling occurs when certain sounds are perceived.
 The prompts and triggers can be anything: music on a stereo at a party, popular television theme songs, or the sound of musical instruments.
 People who enjoy dogs howling even seem to encourage their dogs by howling themselves!
 It would seem that one reason dogs howl is the experience of community or of bonding.
 Why do dogs howl at sirens?
 Why do dogs howl when you howl?
 Perhaps it’s to join in and be a part of the action.

 Some dog breeds certainly tend to howl more than others.
-Breeds known for howling include Alaskan Malamutes, American Eskimo Dogs, Beagles, Coonhounds (Black and Tan, Bluetick, Redtick, English, Redbone, and Treeing Walker), Dachshunds, Foxhounds (American and English), Hounds (Bloodhound, Basset), Huskies (Alaskan and Siberian), Native American Indian Dogs, and Tamaskan Dogs, among others.
+Breeds known for howling include Alaskan Malamutes, American Eskimo Dogs, Beagles, Coonhounds (Black and Tan, Bluetick, Redtick, English, Redbone and Treeing Walker), Dachshunds, Foxhounds (American and English), Hounds (Bloodhound, Basset), Huskies (Alaskan and Siberian), Native American Indian Dogs and Tamaskan Dogs, among others.